-Twenty days until our Vegas trip!!
+Twenty days until Christmas!

 TODAY’S DEVOTIONAL AND PRAYERS

 “As for me, I would seek God, and to God would I commit my cause, who does great things and unsearchable, marvelous things without number: